-- You agree to comply with all privacy, testimonial, and other applicable laws, including Canada Anti-Spam Law (CASL).
-Placing an advertisement with APTA denotes a statement by you that your advertisement and actions therewith are in compliance with CASL.
-Please seek advice of counsel with any question you may have regarding your advertisement and CASL.
+- Advertisers agree to comply with all privacy, testimonial, and other applicable laws, including the Canada Anti-Spam Law.
+Placing an advertisement with APTA denotes a statement by the advertiser that their advertisement and actions therewith comply with CASL.
+Advertisers should seek advice of counsel with any questions regarding their advertisement and CASL.

-- APTA prohibits preferential or adverse discrimination on the basis of race, creed, color, sex, age, national or ethnic origin, sexual orientation, disability, or health status in all areas including, but not limited to, its qualifications for membership, rights of members, policies, programs, activities, and employment practices.
+- APTA prohibits preferential or adverse discrimination on the basis of race, creed, color, sex, gender, gender identity, gender expression, age, national or ethnic origin, sexual orientation, disability, or health status in all areas including, but not limited to, its qualifications for membership, rights of members, policies, programs, activities, and employment practices.
 APTA is committed to promoting cultural diversity throughout the profession.

 - APTA is opposed, as a matter of health care policy, to arrangements under which physicians stand to profit from referring patients for physical therapy.
-The policy, adopted by the House of Delegates, states: "The American Physical Therapy Association opposes ownership of and self-referral to physical therapist services by physicians..."
-Opposition To Physician Ownership Of Physical Therapist Services And Self‐Referral By Physicians (HOD P06-19-16-46).
-Because of this policy, APTA does not accept job listings for positions in a practice if any physician has an ownership interest in the practice and refers patients to that practice.
+The position adopted by the House of Delegates, Opposition To Physician Ownership of Physical Therapist Services and Self‐Referral By Physicians (HOD P06-19-16-46), states: "The American Physical Therapy Association opposes ownership of and self-referral to physical therapist services by physicians ..."
+In compliance with this position, APTA does not accept job listings for positions in a practice if any physician has an ownership interest in the practice and refers patients to that practice.
 All employers submitting job listings must make the following certification:

 "I certify that no referring physician has an ownership interest in the practice that has the position that is the subject of this advertisement."